Spiritual, Moral, Social and Cultural Development (SMSC)

 - Visitors are welcomed into school.

-- Links with Springfield and other feeder schools are fostered through visits, staff working at the schools etc.
+- Links with our main feeder schools are fostered through visits, staff working at the schools etc.

 - The development of a strong home-school link is regarded as very important, enabling parents and teachers to work in an effective partnership to support the pupil.